milesmcc/shynet/README.md

 ## Recommendations

 Shynet isn't for everyone.
 It's great for personal projects and small to medium size websites, but hasn't been tested with ultra-high traffic sites.
-It's also requires a fair amount of technical know-how to deploy and maintain, so if you need a one-click solution, you're best served with other tools.
+It also requires a fair amount of technical know-how to deploy and maintain, so if you need a one-click solution, you're best served with other tools.

 ## Concepts